alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 Another approach would be to claim that rejection does not only arise from contradiction with the pre-established facts, but also with an implied, pragmatical statement.
-For instance, that "No one has more than one name\", and similar propositions or "rules\" that, in general, we use and assume day to day.
+For instance, that "No one has more than one name", and similar propositions or "rules" that, in general, we use and assume day to day.
 In that case, both types of assertion could be understood as radical belief upgrades, with rejection emerging from the impossibility for the audience of finding a best world satisfying